 JudithMy name is Judith E. Rosenbaum and I am an Associate Professor of Media Studies and Chair of the Department of Communication and Journalism at the University of Maine.
+I also serve as the Associate Dean of Faculty Development and Administration for the College of Liberal Arts and Sciences.
 I received my PhD from the Radboud University Nijmegen in The Netherlands.

 Prior to joining the faculty at the University of Maine, I worked as an Associate Professor of Mass Communication at Albany State University in Albany, Georgia.
 At Albany State University, I served as Faculty Senate President as well as Chair of the Institutional Review Board.